Vivaldi101/3dVulkan/README.md

-Vulkan renderer working in progress, with mesh shading and ray tracing in C23 with minimal library dependencies (cgltf, volk, stb image) written from scratch for Win32 platform.
+Vulkan renderer, with mesh shading and ray tracing in C23 with minimal library dependencies (cgltf, volk, stb image) written from scratch for Win32 platform using fibers as a cooperative user-mode threads.

-Orbit camera usage: left-click to orbit eye, right-click to pan, wheel to zoom in and out.
+Orbit camera usage: Hold left-click to orbit eye, right-click to pan around, wheel to zoom in and out.
-FPS camera usage: left-click to change direction, wasd to move.
+FPS camera usage: Hold left-click to change direction, wasd to move.

 Diffuse lighting model with specular highlights: